mothur/mothur.github.io/_wiki/make.shared.md

-or you can convert a [ count file](Count_File) to a [shared file](shared_file) and [list file](list_file) where each representative sequence is placed in it\'s own OTU..
+or you can convert a [ count file](Count_File) to a [shared file](shared_file) and [list file](list_file) where each representative sequence is placed in it's own OTU..

     mothur > make.shared(count=amazon.count_table, label=0.03)